YoniWitz/Expense-Tracker-React/README.md

 <image src="src/assets/expense_tracker_snapshot.bmp">

 ## Summary

-In this project I created an expense tracker using React.js.
-I also learned how to deploy a React project to Heroku and use local storage
+1.17.20

-With the new year approaching, I'd like to expand my profile which describes my programming skills to include wider and diverse capabilities.
-Ultimately, my goal is to land a job which incorporates these multiple skills.
-I would also like to demonstrate my abilities and wide knowledge of the craft.
+I began participating in a 'Software Development Mastermind' mentorship program towards the end of 2019.
+The purpose of the program is to strengthen and expand my skills as a Full Stack developer.
+The completed work is showcased on my GitHub and profile/personal website.

-Therefore, I have begun revising the site and adding apps to my GitHub repo.
+This Expense Tracker game is the third project of the series.
+I learned to use local storage, create SAPs on React.js and deploy the app to Heroku.

-This is the third project in a series of many more to come where I'll provide recruiters and employers the opportunity to go over my code in a coherent and concise manner.
-I plan to build a comprehensive website, impress the viewer, enhance my skills and most importantly do what I love most, coding.
+My ultimate goal is to land a job that incorporates my skills and utilizes my abilities and outgoing personality.
+So if you enjoyed reviewing my code as much as I did writing it, please find me on one of the links provided below.

 ##  Installation Instructions